-Project Complie nplies Standards for Raising a Building Yes No N/A A. Standards.
-If a building is raised to add a new floor below, the following standards apply.
-1. Height/Proportions.
-The height of the new first story (the raised part of the structure) shall be no more than 0.6 of the height of the upper story (the original part of the structure), as measured from the floor joist to the ceiling joist of the upper floor, unless the project is designed to incorporate the measures in subsection (2) below.
-Mitigating Design Treatments.
-The height of the new first story may be between 0.6 and 0.7 of the height of the upper story if the project incorporates one or more of the following design treatments: a.
-A horizontal water table ("belly band") positioned on the building exterior to meet the 0.6 proportional standard; b.
-Street-facing stairs maximize rise over run as allowed under CBC to reduce the appearance of an elongated staircase or a ladder up to the main floor; or c.
-The grade at the bottom of the staircase is elevated to provide terraced landings necessary to step up to the existing staircase without extending the staircase.
-3. Window Alignment.
+Project Complies plies Stan dards for Raising a Building Yes No N/A A. Height/Proportions.
+For Victorian and Colonial Revival style buildings 3 , \underline{t} The height of the new first story (the raised part of the structure) shall be no more than 0.6 of the height of the upper story (the original part of the structure), as measured from the floor joist to the ceiling joist of the upper floor, unless the project is designed to incorporate the measures in subsection (B) below.
+B. Mitigating Design Treatments.
+The height of the new first story may be between 0.6 and 0.7 of the height of the upper story if the project incorporates all one or more of the following design treatments: e all one treatm If the existing building has aA horizontal water table ("belly band"), it shall be repositioned on the building eexterior to meet the 0.6 proportional standard; 2.
+Street-facing stairs maximize rise over run as allowed under CBC to reduce the appearance of an elongated staircase or a ladder up to the main floor; or 3.
+The grade at the bottom of the staircase or the front of the entire building is elevated to provide terraced landings necessary to step up to the existing staircase without extending the staircase. С. Window Alignment.
 New window openings on street-facing facades in the raised portion of the structure must align with original window openings on the original part of the house.